vinogradoff/vinogradoff.github.io/README.md

+# This vacancy is not open any more!
+But you can send your CV, if you are a Senior QA, I'll contact you, as soon as new vacancies are open again.

 ### There is a dream job for you!
 Move to the heart of Germany and work on innovative projects with different prominent customers!

 ## Job descripton